¡Alfaro Vive, Carajo!: Nahim Isaís kidnapping

 Both Cuvi and Acosta were tortured by the police and by members of military intelligence.
-Acosta died on August 28 in a hospital after being severely tortured.
+Acosta died on 28 August in a hospital after being severely tortured.
 Acosta was reportedly denied medical attention until his family intervened (his father was a former foreign minister), according to the official version he was injured during his detention after he shot members of the police.
-The President of the Republic assured that he had personally intervened in the case in order to save his life.
+The President of the Republic assured that he had personally intervened in the case to save his life.
 According to his mother, Laura Coloma de Acosta, who visited him in the hospital earlier his body was covered in bruises and his testicles were mangled.

-Isaías remained kidnapped in the house in the La Chala neighborhood until August 31, when the police surrounded the house.
+Isaías remained kidnapped in the house in the La Chala neighborhood until 31 August, when the police surrounded the house.
 To free him, a ransom of $10 million and a plane to leave Ecuador were demanded.
-In accordance with the state policy of not negotiating with terrorists, on September 2 at 03:26 the Anti-Terrorist Unit of the Special Forces Brigade of the Ecuadorian Army was ordered to carry out a rescue operation.
+In accordance with the state policy of not negotiating with terrorists, on 2 September at 03:26 the Anti-Terrorist Unit of the Special Forces Brigade of the Ecuadorian Army was ordered to carry out a rescue operation.
 According to the government, members of the Isaías family were present when the operation was ordered.
 As a result, both Isaiah and his kidnappers died.

 The failure of this operation collapsed the AVC's first attempt to generate an economic base.